 The Punctuality Analysis & Monitoring (PAM) module of ICMS automatically picks up the delays from the Control Office Application (COA) and produces real-time insight into the state of the operations.
 The system provides consistent and accurate reports for all level of management, from the operative to the strategic.
 Since ICMS already has most of the related information, it is the natural place to also monitor and analyse the punctual running of trains.

 The ICMS group is part of the operations applications division within CRIS.
-Sunil Bajpai Group General Manager, an IRSME officer with 25 years of experience, leads the team.
+Shiv Kumar Prasad, General Manager, an IRTS officer with 20 years of experience in the field of Railway operations, leads the team.
 The technical team is led by Priya Srivastava, Principal Project Engineer.
-Priya has more than 15 years experience in the IT industry .
+Priya has more than 20 years of experience in the IT industry .